swiss-territorial-data-lab/proj-dqry/README.md

 The description of each script can be found [here](/scripts/README.md).

-In addition, the object detection itself is performed by tools developed in `object-detector` git repository.
-The description of the scripts used are presented [here](https://github.com/swiss-territorial-data-lab/object-detector)
+In addition, object detection is performed by tools developed in `object-detector` git repository.
+A description of the scripts used is presented [here](https://github.com/swiss-territorial-data-lab/object-detector)

-The general folders/files structure of the project `proj-dqry` is orgranised as follow.
-The path names can be customed by the end-user and * indicates number value that can vary:
+The general folders/files structure of the project `proj-dqry` is organized as follows.
+The path names can be customized by the end-user, and * indicates numbers that can vary:

 <pre>.
 ├── config                                          # configurations files folder